uluturki/social-annotate/README.md

 # Brain storming for the tool

 We can consider having a tool to help reseachers to annotate and collect data easily on their browser.
-[Here](https://chrome.google.com/webstore/detail/twlets-twitter-to-excel/glmadnnfibhnhgboophnodnhbjdogiec) is an example designe to download data.
+[Here](https://chrome.google.com/webstore/detail/twlets-twitter-to-excel/glmadnnfibhnhgboophnodnhbjdogiec) is an example design to download data.
 We can do better and add annotation capabilities.

 Some design choices can be